Jadugora: Location

 It is a township of Uranium Corporation of India in the Singhbhum district of Jharkhand state in Eastern India.
 It is 35 km by road and 20 km by train from the city of Jamshedpur.
+The nearest station is Rakha Mines Station.
 This was the first mines where Uranium was produced in India on a reasonable scale.
 The township was established in 1965, and it was way ahead of its time with modern school, clubs with tennis courts and a full-fledged hospital.
 The school here was part of the chain of schools called Atomic Energy Central School.

 Area overview

 The area shown in the map “forms a part of the Chota Nagpur Plateau and is a hilly upland tract”.
 The main rivers draining the district are the Subarnarekha and the Kharkai.
 The area lying between Jamshedpur and Ghatshila is the main industrial mining zone.
 The rest of the district is primarily agricultural.
 In the district, as of 2011, 56.9% of the population lives in the rural areas and a high 43.1% lives in the urban areas.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.